 When picking berries, make sure that they are dark, as green berries can be toxic even after they have been cooked.
 They also have a bitter flavor when not ripe.

 How long can you take elderberry?
-It is only recommended to use Elderberry for about 5 days because studies of long term use have not been done and it’s unknown if taking elderberry supplements are safe when used for long periods of time.
+It is only recommended to use Elderberry for about 5 days because studies of long-term use have not been performed and it’s unknown if taking elderberry supplements is safe when used for long periods.